PTsolvers/Julia-HPC-Scales/README.md

 # Julia-HPC-Scales
 Julia for HPC workshop @ [**SCALES conference 2023**](https://model.uni-mainz.de/scales-conference-2023/)

-> :warning: Make sure to `git pull` this repo right before starting the workshop on Monday mornign in order to ensure you have access to the latest updates
+> :warning: Make sure to `git pull` this repo right before starting the workshop on Monday morning in order to ensure you have access to the latest updates

 ## Program